oscar-besga-panel/LockFactoryServer/README.md

 I made this project because I wanted to have a 100% Java implementation of a server which provides synchronization primitives as services.
 I know you can do this with mongo, redis (as see [here](https://github.com/oscar-besga-panel/InterruptingJedisLocks)) or other servers; but I wanted a stand-alone, slimmed, only-for-this-purpose, do-one-thing-and-do-it-well implementation.
-This is why I don't want to provide with memory-related apis, nor messaging or other utilites; as redis, rabbitmq and other are fully available out there.
+This is why I don't want to provide with memory-related apis, nor messaging or other utilities; as redis, rabbitmq and other are fully available out there.

 It uses a Jetty12 sever with JAXB-JERSEY